derailedapp/.github/profile/README.md

 Welcome to the Derailed GitHub.
 This is where we share our open works with the incredible open-source community as well as build our great project.

-Derailed is a voice+video app focused on customizability, usability, and most of all versatility.
+Derailed is a voice+text app focused on customizability, usability, and most of all versatility.
 It tries to be better than Discord by providing all of these, and more.

 Derailed is still a work-in-progress closed-alpha project, so sadly we can't give away too much.